my-knowledge-base-123/laravel-initialisation/README.md

 1. Create a new Git repository with your ***[PROJECT_NAME]***
 2. Create *.gitignore* file in the root path via [gitignore.io](https://www.toptal.com/developers/gitignore/), and ignore followings:
+    - Laravel
     - Windows
     - macOS
     - Linux
     - PhpStorm+all
     - WebStorm+all
     - VisualStudioCode
     - SublimeText

 ## # Initialise Laravel Project